nfarina/homebridge-eightsleep/README.md

 If you use the example above, you would gain Siri commands like:

-- _"Turn on the Bed"_ (Preheat both sides of the mattress for 15 minutes at 90%)
+- _"Turn on the Master Bed"_ (Preheat both sides of the mattress for 15 minutes at 90%)
 - _"Turn on Nick's Bed"_ (Preheat just the left side - this is optional; you can omit left/right in your config)

 Note that "left" and "right" are from the perspective of when you are standing